-- Carry out pre-use safety checks on an ATV (All-Terrain Vehicle). - Hitch a trailer and attach 3-point linkages to a sit astride ATV. - Carry out pre use safety check of the Chainsaw.
+- Carry out pre-use safety checks on an ATV (All-Terrain Vehicle). - Hitch a trailer to a sit astride ATV. - Carry out pre use safety check of the Chainsaw.

 - Cross cut timber using a chainsaw. - Manually load timber into the trailer safely. - Drive the ATV whilst pulling the trailer. - Manually unload the trailer, restore the work area and carry out maintenance of the chainsaw.